React Native SDK quick start guide

 Once the customer is created, you'll see the new customer in the list.
 Click it to access the overview.

-To create a Client Secret Key tap Client Secrets
+To create a Client Secret Key navigate to the Client Secrets section of the customer page and then click the "Generate Key" button.

-NOTE: Client Secret Keys generated here are for testing only and expire after 7 days.
-They are not meant to be hardcoded for production use.
+Client Secret Keys generated from the Merchant Portal are for testing only and expire after 7 days.
+They should not be used in production.

 You now have everything you need to test the SDK!